-Wolverine F2D 7-in-1 Film to Digital ConverterThere is a misconception that the only way to relive memories from old slides and negatives of our grandparents is to seek the help of a professional but the Wolverine F2D 7-in-1 Film Converter aims to prove that this is not the case by providing a simple, user-friendly machine that can be used by anybody at home and can cope with all kinds of media.
+Wolverine F2D 7-in-1 Film to Digital ConverterThere is a misconception that the only way to relive memories from old slides and negatives of our grandparents is to seek a professional’s help.
+Still, the Wolverine F2D 7-in-1 Film Converter aims to prove that this is not the case by providing a simple, user-friendly machine that anybody can use at home and cope with all kinds of media.

 Here’s top products we picked out through amazon you would be interested in depending on your budget…

 This little box can scan these negatives, slides, and 8mm reels, convert them to digital JPEGs and even compile videos that are compatible with both Windows and Mac.
 It sounds like it should be the ideal solution to the problem, but what do buyers think?

 What benefits have buyers enjoyed when testing out this Wolverine 7-in-1 Film Converter?

 Many buyers will have purchased this model to promise that it can deliver great copies from 7 different types of old film, and it seems to live up to this claim pretty well.
 Negatives appear to be more of an issue than slides, but what is encouraging is that many users have successfully converted their relatives’ old slides with little error and had success with Super 8 film.